RachFitzpatrick18/MCA-2021/README.md

 ![spectrogram 3](Week%208/con%203%20spectrogram.png)
 ![waveform 3](Week%208/con%203%20waveform.png)

-An advantage of a time-frequency analysis over a waveform-based analysis would be...
+An advantage of a time-frequency analysis over a waveform-based analysis would be it allows the information to be far easily read as it takes the form of a frame-by-frame study of the frequency variation over a given period of time, determining what notes are being played when, coordinating to the frequency.
+However, with a waveform analysis this information isn’t as clear, it displays primarily the amplitude which shows the volume of the track at given points.
+This does provide us with data on the frequency however is more difficult to gauge due to the absence of required numerical statistics.

 ## Week 9